t12t/t12t.github.io/CODE_OF_CONDUCT.md

 ## Need Help?

-Get in touch with us via [our meetup-page](https://www.meetup.com/t12t-Stockholm), [our Twitter](https://twitter.com/t12t) or [our Slack-team](https://t12t.slack.com).
+Get in touch with us via [our meetup-page](https://www.meetup.com/t12t-Stockholm) or [our Slack-team](https://t12t.slack.com).
 You can also reach out to any of the organisers directly at an event or online.
-They are [Ida Franceen](https://twitter.com/kolombiken), [Hampus Sethfors](https://twitter.com/hampelusken), [Pär Lannerö](https://twitter.com/plannero) and [Erik Gustafsson Spagnoli](https://www.linkedin.com/in/valross/).
+They are [Ida Franceen](https://front-end.social/@Kolombiken), [Hampus Sethfors](https://www.linkedin.com/in/sethfors/), [Pär Lannerö](https://www.linkedin.com/in/lannero/), [Erik Gustafsson Spagnoli](https://www.linkedin.com/in/valross/) and and [Marcus Tisäter](https://www.linkedin.com/in/marcus-tis%C3%A4ter-7a740480/).

 ## The Quick Version

 Our events are dedicated to providing a great and inclusive experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices.
 We do not tolerate harassment of participants in any form.
-Sexual language and imagery is not appropriate for any of our events, including talks, workshops, parties, Twitter, Slack, Github and other online media.
+Sexual language and imagery is not appropriate for any of our events, including talks, workshops, parties, Slack, Github and other online media.
 Participants violating these rules may be sanctioned or expelled from our event and our other channels at the discretion of the conference organisers.

 ## The Less Quick Version